Seeking To Reduced Portfolio Volatility

 Swaps-Swap agreements have default risk with the counterparty and risk that a portfolio will not be able to meet its obligations to pay the other party to the agreement.

-Important Note AXA believes that education is a key step toward addressing your financial goals, and we've designed this material to serve simply as an informational and educational resource.
-Accordingly, the information on this website does not offer or constitute investment advice and makes no direct or indirect recommendation of any particular product or of the appropriateness of any particular investment-related option.
-Your needs, goals and circumstances are unique, and they require the individualized attention of your financial professional.
+Important Note: AXA Equitable has designed this material to serve as an informational and educational resource; it does not offer or constitute investment advice and makes no direct or indirect recommendation regarding the appropriateness of any particular product or investment-related option.
+Your unique needs, goals and circumstances require and deserve the individualized attention of your financial professional.

 “Tax-efficient distributions” refers to options where a portion of the distribution is a return of cost basis and thus excludable from taxes.